-Doctors use many tests to diagnose a tumor and find out if it is cancerous, and if so, if it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For a tumor, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.

 Age and medical condition

-- Type of tumor suspected
+Type of tumor suspected

-- Signs and symptoms
+Signs and symptoms

-- Previous test results
+Previous test results

 In addition to a physical examination, the following tests may be used to diagnose DIG:

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is DIG, these results also help the doctor describe the tumor; this is called staging and grading.

-The next section helps explain the different stages for this type of cancer.
-Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.
+The next section in this guide is Stages and Grades , and it explains the system doctors use to describe the extent of the disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.